Certified Peer Support Specialist (part time)

 • Must be able to operate a motor vehicle.

-• May need to travel to other CTR locations.
+• May need to travel to other CTR locations or to professional meetings at various Connecticut locations.

 This job description covers the most significant duties but does not exclude other assignments or related duties.